RandallBG/TribbleSoftwareWebsite/README.md

 9. IMPORTANT - Add the attribution for the images used

 10. Not code related.
 Finish Social Media add Pictures to social media.
+Fiverr.
+Instagram etc...